stephenjoshua18-web/drugstocproject/Section-3-monitoring/README.md

 Configured Slack alerts for CPU threshold breaches Automated deployment using Ansible and GitHub Actions

-Monitoring is now fully set up for our application
+Monitoring is now fully set up for our application and the pipeline will only trigger when its been pushed to 'infra branch' to avoid conflicts and runner misuse